Kenworthe/Ping-vs-Pong/README.md

 2. **FIXED** If ball collides with top/bottom wall at certain angle, it will get 'stuck' in the wall.
 Fixed by checking if ball.position.y is beyond top/bottom wall.
 If it is, then 'nudge' ball.position.y a few pixels within than top/bottom edge.

-3. KeyDown is attached to entire window... pressing UP/DOWN will scroll entire window.
+3. **FIXED** KeyDown is attached to entire window... pressing UP/DOWN will scroll entire window.
 BUT using "e.preventDefault();" prevents ANY shortcuts, like cmd+R to refresh, from working at all.
 Need to find better solution using FOCUS.
+EDIT: Fixed by just attaching event handlers to app.canvas instead of window.
+Then gave app.canvas focus.

 ***************************
 ### ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)